benjaminion/upgrading-ethereum-book/src/book.md

 #### Intuition

 Having seen how the GHOST protocol works, it's perhaps easier to gain some intuition for why we prefer it to a longest chain rule.
 The occurrence of forks suggests that block propagation time has become of similar order to, or exceeds, block production intervals (slots).
-In short, not all validators are seeing all the blocks in time to attest to them or to build on them.
+In short, not all validators are seeing all the blocks in time to attest to them or to build on them.[^fn-toward-12s]

+[^fn-toward-12s]: See Vitalik's [Toward a 12-second block time](https://blog.ethereum.org/2014/07/11/toward-a-12-second-block-time) for a fascinating analysis of this in a proof of work context.
+However, not much of it carries over to our PoS implementation, except that GHOST helps to make sense of a forkful network.

 In these circumstances, we want to take advantage of the maximum amount of information available.
 Votes for two different children of the same parent block should be taken as confirmation that all those validators favour the parent block's branch, even if there is disagreement about the child blocks.
 GHOST achieves this simply by allowing a vote for a child block to add weight to all of its ancestors.
 Thus, when faced with a choice, we favour the branch with the greatest total support from validators.
 I've illustrated this in the [diagram above](#img_annotated_forkchoice_lmd_ghost_2): branch $C$ is favoured over branch $B$, even though block $B$ has more direct votes than block $C$, since more validators overall made latest votes for branch $C$.